 What Are Federal Trucking Regulations?

-The Federal Motor Carrier Safety Administration (FMCSA) creates and enforces commercial vehicle regulations in the U.S. Commercial vehicles include those that transport cargo or people for compensation.
+The Federal Motor Carrier Safety Administration (FMCSA) creates and enforces commercial vehicle regulations in U.S. Commercial vehicles, including those that transport cargo or people for compensation.
 The most common is the semi-truck, also called a tractor-trailer or 18-wheeler.

 FMCSA regulations include but are not limited to: